 Dose Modifications for Hepatic Impairment

-- Moderate hepatic impairment (total bilirubin > 1.5 to ≤ 3 × ULN and AST = any): Reduce JEVTANA starting dose to 15 mg/m2 based on tolerability data in these patients; however, the efficacy of this dose is unknown.
+- Moderate hepatic impairment (total bilirubin >1.5 to ≤3 × ULN and AST = any): Administer JEVTANA at a dose of 15 mg/m2 based on tolerability data in these patients; however, the efficacy of this dose is unknown.

-- Severe hepatic impairment (total bilirubin > 3 × ULN): Cabazitaxel is contraindicated in patients with severe hepatic impairment [see Warning and Precautions (5.6) and Clinical Pharmacology (12.3)].
+- Severe hepatic impairment (total bilirubin >3 × ULN): JEVTANA is contraindicated in patients with severe hepatic impairment [see Warning and Precautions (5.8) and Clinical Pharmacology (12.3)].

 Dose Modifications for Use with Strong CYP3A Inhibitors

 Concomitant drugs that are strong CYP3A inhibitors (e.g., ketoconazole, itraconazole, clarithromycin, atazanavir, indinavir, nefazodone, nelfinavir, ritonavir, saquinavir, telithromycin, voriconazole) may increase plasma concentrations of cabazitaxel.
 Avoid the coadministration of JEVTANA with these drugs.
 If patients require coadministration of a strong CYP3A inhibitor, consider a 25% JEVTANA dose reduction [see Drug Interactions (7.1) and Clinical Pharmacology (12.3)].